 This archive was hatched from documents and resources made and found in work related to the Portland Oregon Beech-Failing Alley Project (BFAP, originally called the Albina Homestead Alley Project).

-In March 2016, neighbors adjacent to the Portland Beech-Failing alley started BFAP, aiming to transform the alleyway from a place of flooding and neglect to a thriving, sustainable public space like other green and activated alleys throughout the country.
+In March 2016, neighbors adjacent to the Portland Beech-Failing alley started BFAP, aiming to transform the alleyway from a place of flooding and neglect to a thriving public space like other green and activated alleys throughout the country.
 BFAP’s mission is to demonstrate community-led development of this model on-site, while advocating for initiation of supportive Portland programming.
-BFAP works toward accomplishing these aims before rapidly encroaching development and current local policy lead to car-centric revision of the Beech-Failing alley and other pedestrian-shared infrastructure.
+BFAP works toward accomplishing these aims before rapidly encroaching development and current local policy lead to car-centric revision of the Beech-Failing alley and other pedestrian-shared rights of way.